 Looking for something specific?

-Author Gina Chang
+Author Gina Chang, EA

 Picture this.

-Due to COVID-19 and the sustained impact, your company has made the decision to continue to allow employees to work from home going forward.
+In order to attract and retain the best talent, your company has made the decision to continue to allow employees to work from home indefinitely.

 To you, the HR Manager, “home” means employees must work from the address on their paycheck, but to the employee, “home” just means they can work remotely from anywhere they choose.
-And some have chosen to work in another state for the next several months, while others have chosen to work in another country.
+And some have chosen to work in another state while others have chosen to work in another country.

-Your mobility tax provider informs you that your remote workers are potentially creating reporting and withholding tax risks and compliance requirements for themselves and the company when they work outside of their Home jurisdiction.
-You now realize you need to know exactly where everyone is working so you can begin to address any potential compliance risks that are arising.
+Your mobility tax provider has informed you that when your remote workers work outside of their Home jurisdiction, they are potentially creating reporting and withholding tax risks and compliance requirements for both themselves and the company.
+You now realize you need to know exactly where everyone is working so you can begin to address any potential compliance risks.

 An employee is likely to see an offer of an international assignment as a vote of confidence from an employer and an opportunity for career advancement.
 However, there are a number of questions the mobile employee should ask of his or her employer prior to accepting the international assignment, especially when it comes to questions related to regulatory requirements (e.g., immigration, tax compliance) and compensation and benefits issues in both the employee’s Home and Host countries.